bqsi/bqsi/README.md

 - Planning to leverage Virtual Reality in many exciting ways

-- Working on a Discord bot to streamline staff management
+- Working on the Emotes CO Management System to streamline some management tasks
+- - A Discord bot is currently in development, which will hopefully integrate with some Roblox processes.

 ## ⚙️ Skills & Tools